 If the judge ruled against you in the initial eviction suit in justice court, you have the opportunity to appeal.
-This page provides information on the eviction appeal process.
-Because the appeal can be more complicated than the initial trial, it may be necessary to talk to an attorney for advice.
+An appeal is more complicated than the initial trial.
+It may be necessary to talk to an attorney for advice.

 After the judgment is issued in the trial for the original eviction hearing, all parties have 5 days within the signing of the judgment to appeal.
 During this time, the court cannot issue a writ of possession to have the tenant's property removed.